GarnetSunset/FakeProControllerResearch/Readme.md

 Serial Number for these units when connected to a switch or [jc-toolkit, as mentioned above](https://github.com/CTCaer/jc_toolkit) is ``0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF``.

-Registers as a left joycon on jc-toolkit, which would explain the non-functional home-to-wake function.
-(Could also just be jctoolkit being unable to read what it is and falling to default)
+~~Registers as a left joycon on jc-toolkit, which would explain the non-functional home-to-wake function.
+(Could also just be jctoolkit being unable to read what it is and falling to default)~~
+After further research it is, indeed because the controller is missing an expensive broadcom chip.

 Joycon/ProCon FW: 3.48